p2-inc/phasetwo-docs/blog/2026-09-02-keycloak-invalid-redirect-uri.md

 Running Keycloak in production means owning these details across every environment and every upgrade.
 [Phase Two](/hosting/dedicated-clusters/) runs managed Keycloak so you don't have to — including the upgrades that change wildcard behaviour.
+Or work through the [Keycloak tutorials](/tutorials/) if you'd rather learn it yourself.